OGGM/oggm/docs/index.rst

 **OGGM is an open source modelling framework** designed to simulate the past and future mass balance, volume, and geometry of all glaciers worldwide.

-The model framework features several glacier evolution models, including an flowline ice dynamics module accounting for frontal ablation, and several mass-balance models, including a pre-calibrated temperature-index model.
+The model framework features several glacier evolution models, including an ice dynamics module accounting for frontal ablation, and several mass-balance models, including a pre-calibrated temperature-index model.

 OGGM is a modular platform that supports novel modelling workflows, **encouraging researchers to create unique model chains for their research**.
 Our framework is designed to be flexible and adaptable, making it an ideal tool for a wide range of applications in glaciology and related fields.

-**This webpage is for the software documentation for version 1.6.3 (to be released)**:
+**This webpage is for the software documentation for version 1.6.3**:

 - check-out :doc:`whats-new` to read about the updates in this version
 - check-out `docs.oggm.org/en/stable <https://docs.oggm.org/en/stable>`_ for the stable version